tannerdsilva/SwiftSlash/Sources/SwiftSlash/SwiftSlash.docc/Documentation.md

 ## About SwiftSlash

-Current version: `3.3.1`
+Current version: `3.4.0`

 #### Platform Support
   - Linux
     - Fully supported in all versions
-    - Unit tests pending `async/await` support from Apple/Swift
+    - Unit tests passing

   - MacOS
     - Fully supported with version `3.1.0`